 - Incentive Stock Options

-- · Nonstatutory Stock Options
+- Nonstatutory Stock Options

 - Restricted Stock Awards

 - Stock Appreciation Rights

 Awards under the 2009 Plan, as amended, may be made to officers, employees, members of the Board of Directors, advisors, and consultants to the Company.
-On January 1, 2013 an additional 838,375 shares of common stock were added to the shares reserved for future issuance under the Company's 2009 Equity Incentive Plan.
-The shares added to the reserve on January 1, 2013 were increased pursuant to an "evergreen provision" on January 1 of each year, from 2012 to (and including) 2019, in an amount equal to 4% of the total number of shares of Common Stock outstanding on December 31 of the preceding calendar year.
-As of September 30, 2013, there were 5,733,514 shares of common stock authorized for the 2009 plan and 667,159 shares remained available for issuance.
+Shares are added to the reserve of shares available for issuance pursuant to an "evergreen provision" on January 1 of each year, from 2012 to (and including) 2019, in an amount equal to 4% of the total number of shares of Common Stock outstanding on December 31 of the preceding calendar year.
+As of March 31, 2014, there were 6,799,854 shares of common stock authorized for the 2009 plan and 1,074,909 shares remained available for issuance.